AlexusBlack/three-js-overlay/README.md

-# Three-js-overlay
+# WebGL Overlay

-Three.js overlay layer to apply WebGL Shader effects and other 3D effects on a web page.
+WebGL overlay layer to apply WebGL Shader effects and other 3D effects on a web page.

 Can work as WordPress plugin.